-WWE News & Rumors: Shinsuke Nakamura Injury Update, Potential Debut Month?
+WWE News And Rumors: Shinsuke Nakamura Injury Update, Potential Debut Month?

 Meanwhile, Samoa Joe made a huge debut on last Monday’s episode of Raw to assist Triple H in taking care of Seth Rollins.
 Not only did Joe attack Seth Rollins and put a vicious submission hold on him in the ring, but he ended up causing Rollins to sustain a knee injury, sidelining him for up to eight weeks.
 Just this past Monday, Stephanie McMahon and Mick Foley officially signed Joe to Monday Night Raw, and he participated in the main event match against Roman Reigns.
 Joe came up on the winning side in his debut.

-With Joe having shown up on the main roster and Bobby Roode having captured the NXT title, it makes Shinsuke Nakamura the next likely star to make the transition.
+With Joe having shown up on the main roster, and Bobby Roode having captured the NXT title, it makes Shinsuke Nakamura the next likely star to make the transition.
 According to WWE Leaks, there are betting odds now available as to when Nakamura might make his official debut on Raw or SmackDown.
-There are four choices listed right now and as it stands the month of April is leading the way with 1 to 2 odds.
-February is at 6 to 1, with March at 3 to 1.
-The month May or later currently carries odds of 2 to 1 for Nakamura’s debut.
+There are four choices listed right now, and as it stands, the month of April is leading the way with 1-to-2 odds.
+February is at 6-to-1, with March at 3-to-1.
+The month May or later currently carries odds of 2-to-1 for Nakamura’s debut.

 It’s no surprise that April is leading the way since that’s when WrestleMania 33 takes place.
-It’s not likely that the former NXT Champion will appear during the big pay-per-view, but often times the night after the event takes place something big happens on Monday Night Raw.
+It’s not likely that the former NXT Champion will appear during the big pay-per-view, but often, the night after the event takes place, something big happens on Monday Night Raw.
 Could the stage be set for Nakamura to make a big debut on Raw the night after a new champion is crowned at WrestleMania?
 His debut will certainly be the next big thing for WWE unless they’re planning to bring UFC star Conor McGregor into the mix.

 That also begs the question for which roster would be better for Nakamura.
 Right now, it would seem that if Samoa Joe is on Raw, then it would be wiser to put Nakamura on SmackDown Live.
-If John Cena takes time off following WrestleMania it might make Nakamura a good addition to the blue brand.
+If John Cena takes time off following WrestleMania, it might make Nakamura a good addition to the blue brand.
 However, WWE may also decide they want Nakamura to feud with the likes of former NXT talents Kevin Owens and Samoa Joe to start off his career on the main roster.

 WWE fans, should Shinsuke Nakamura debut before or after WrestleMania 33?
 Also which roster would he be better on: Raw or SmackDown?